ErosVelasco/fid/README.md

-# fid
-For 2026 Spring Semester Fundamentals of Interactive Design
+# This repo is for DIG2500 Fundamentals of Interactive Design.
+Putting more description
+3 Websites
+etc.